dart-lang/language/working/2364 - primary constructors/feature-specification.md

 Finally, _k_ is added to _D2_, and _D_ is replaced by _D2_.

-Assume that _D_ is a class, extension type, or enum declaration in the program that includes a constructor declaration _k_ in the body which has the modifier `primary`.
-In this case, no transformations are applied to the default values of formal parameters of _k_, but otherwise the formal parameters of _k_ are processed in the same way as they are with a primary constructor in the declaration header.

 ### Discussion

 It could be argued that primary constructors should support arbitrary